alixander/redux-store-validator/README.md

 `redux-store-validator` adds the following to your redux state:

-state.invalidStates: Array of keys which correspond to the substates that are invalid.
+`state[INVALID_KEYS]`: Array of keys which correspond to the substates that are invalid.

 You can act upon it however you like.
 Below are just a few examples